-It could be anything ranging from a minor injury, possibly even one that is invisible, or you could be seriously hurt and require emergency medical attention.
+It could be anything ranging from a minor injury, possibly even an invisible one, or you could be seriously hurt and require emergency medical attention.

 Whichever situation you find yourself in, it is incredibly vital that you receive the right medical care immediately.

-You may not even recognize that you have an injury straight away, but you should still get examined by a doctor as soon as you can after an accident as they are trained to spot any signs as early as possible and prevent problems developing later on.
+You may not even recognize that you have an injury immediately.
+However, you should still get examined by a doctor as soon as you can after an accident as they are trained to spot any signs as early as possible and prevent problems from developing later on.

 Everyday life will be impacted for a while

 It will likely take a while for things to settle down and return to normal after you have been in an accident.